flexbox, box-shadow, transition, justify-content, align-items, padding

 property in the:hover

 element and set the value of it to something like 250ms.
 I am a beginner myself, so I can't help any further sadly.
-Keep going, you got this!Marked as helpful0@vlimboPosted about 2 months ago@CrazyGreekGR Love the feedback!
+Keep going, you got this!Marked as helpful0@vlimboPosted 2 months ago@CrazyGreekGR Love the feedback!
 Yea the transition I will definitely check out, still really curious on how they managed to do it though

-1 - @StroudyPosted about 2 months ago
+1 - @StroudyPosted 2 months ago

 Amazing job with this!
 You’re making fantastic progress.
 Here are some small tweaks that might take your solution to the next level…